 - Shelters must meet state or local government safety, sanitation, and privacy standards.
-Shelters should be structurally sound to protect residents from the elements and not pose any threat to health and safety of the residents. - Shelters must be accessible in accordance with Section 504 of the Rehabilitation Act, the Fair Housing Act, and Title II of the Americans with Disabilities Act, where applicable. - Shelters may provide case management, counseling, housing planning, child care, education services, employment assistance and job training, outpatient health services, legal services, life skills training, mental health services, substance abuse treatment, transportation, and services for special populations per 24 CFR 576.102 but cannot deny shelter services to individuals and families unwilling to participate in supportive services.
+Shelters should be structurally sound to protect residents from the elements and not pose any threat to health and safety of the residents. - Shelters must be accessible in accordance with Section 504 of the Rehabilitation Act, the Fair Housing Act, and Title II of the Americans with Disabilities Act, where applicable. - Shelters may provide case management, counseling, housing planning, child care, education services, employment assistance, outpatient health services, legal services, life skills training, mental health services, substance abuse treatment, and transportation per 24 CFR 576.102 but cannot deny services to individuals and families unwilling to participate in services.
 See next section for specific required and optional services shelters must provide. - Shelters providing shelter to families may not deny shelter to a family on the basis of the age and gender of a child under 18 years of age. - Shelters must comply with the Lead-Based Paint Poisoning Prevention Act (42 U.S.C.
 4821-4946), the Residential Lead-Based Paint Hazard Reduction Act of 1992 (42 U.S.C.
-4851-4956), and implementing regulations in 24 CFR part 35, subparts A, B, H, J, K, M, and R. - Shelters must actively participate in their community's coordinated assessment system. - Shelters shall not charge money for any housing or supportive service provided. - Programs must work to link their clients to permanent housing programs, such as rapid rehousing and permanent supportive housing, in the community.
+4851-4956), and implementing regulations in 24 CFR part 35, subparts A, B, H, J, K, M, and R. - Shelters must actively participate in their community's coordinated assessment system. - Shelters shall not charge money for any housing or supportive service provided. - If agencies providing shelter do not have permanent housing programs, they must participate in the coordinated assessment process with rapid rehousing and permanent supportive housing programs in the community to which they might provide permanent housing referrals.